 What Cape Verde need to qualify for the World Cup knockout stages

+In what many thought would be a walk in the park for La Roja, an incredibly disciplined performance saw Cape Verde earn their first World Cup point in style.
 They committed just one foul throughout the match – the fewest on record since the 1966 World Cup.
-The Blue Sharks were saved by 40-year-old goalkeeper Vozinha, who single-handedly saved seven out of Spain's 27 shots.
+The Blue Sharks were saved by 40-year-old goalkeeper Vozinha, who single-handedly saved seven out of Spain 27 shots.

 Who will they face in the last 32?

-In the round of 32, the winner from Group H will face the Group J (Argentina, Algeria, Austria, Jordan) runner-up, while the runner-up will play the winner of Group J.
+In the round of 32, the winner from Group H will face the Group J (Argentina, Algeria, Austria, Jordan) runner-up, while the runner-up will play the winner of Group J. The third-placed team will also qualify depending on their performance.